 In some retail business, where bricks and mortal shops, eCommerce and mail order catalogues have been run as historically different units, or even acquired and continued to run as wholly separate brands or businesses, there is still a great deal of integration work to do.
 At the very simplest level the same products may have different SKUs, for example, depending on sales channel.

-A monitoring tool that replicates customer experience will avoid getting tangled up in such software specific issues.
+A website performance monitoring tool that replicates customer experience will avoid getting tangled up in such software specific issues.
 If used across the entire organisation to provide a common language for collaboration performance reporting may also help with management identification of problems that may not come to light where staff are only looking at data within departmental silos.
 In addition a tool like a user journey replayer can help identify front end issues with browser rendering time which may arise from conflicting content, design or customer acquisition strategies.

 When thinking about implementing multichannel monitoring it is equally important to have insight into how the various backend systems are talking to and supporting, one another (whether that is event video streaming live to instore shop screens, or the inventory system updating eCommerce and mCommerce sites simultaneously, or a third party component providing time critical data to a search or trading engine for example), as well as reporting on the front end experience of the users of all of those channels themselves with 24×7 automated mystery shopping that can “do what the customer does”.